Part of Running a Family Office Under $100M

 He didn't fire everyone.
 He renegotiated the wealth manager fee (got 15 basis points off), moved some holdings to lower-cost equivalents, and decided one of the PE commitments wasn't worth making again.
 Brought total costs down to about 1.5%.
 Still not cheap, but he could justify what he was paying.

-You can't optimise what you don't measure.
+You can't refine what you don't measure.
 Do the audit.

 Portfolio: Is It Doing What You Designed?